Causes of Florida Motor Vehicle Accidents Outlined by Our Automobile Accident Lawyers

 Collisions between the sides of vehicles can occur when the cars are moving in the same or opposite directions.

-Highway wrecks at high speeds typically have a devastating impact.
+Highway wrecks with cars driving at high speeds typically have a devastating impact.

 Often resulting from failing to see traffic signals or yield the right-of-way, accidents at intersections typically involve multiple vehicles.